wzacs1/BioinfWorkshop/Workthroughs/Part2_QIIME2_16S_SeqAnalysis.md

 Notice how your prompt changed after running the `source activate` command.
 This shows that you are inside of a separate virtual environment now.
 Changes you make to your files will still show up and be present, and you are still the same user, but a separate virtual environment sits on top of (kind of) your CHPC environment.
 No irritating file share folder setup and movement of files between them as in Virtual Box, VMware, etc.

+**!
+If you could not install your miniconda virtual environment and/or qiime2-2020.2 you can follow along with the older module installed on CHPC.
+It's a little odd right now b/c the message is misleading when tryig to load it (I've contacted CHPC).
+See how to load this, when qiime needs to be loaded in the later section.**

 ## Documentation, Project Directories and Atom
 I certainly don't intend to lecture other scientists on the importance of documentation here at all.
 Rather, I want to try to highlight the importance, ease and differences of documentaton while coding.
 The methods I describe here are one way of doing it, and you will likely find your own eventually.
 Whatever you do, don't think you can get away with not documenting your code.
 The cool thing about documentation for bioinformatics is that the method you are performing is being typed anyways, so you are sort of creating your lab notebook at the same time you perform the task.
 How nice would that be at the lab bench!
 It doesn't leave much excuse for poor documentation.
 Though bad organization and references can destroy even the best documentation.
 You may be able to guess that it's really easy to create A LOT of files fast in bioinformatics.
 You've probably had a lab project that ballooned and had so many files in it's project directory it became difficult to find a specific file.
 This problem will be magnified several fold in bioinformatics.
 So:
 - **Make extensive use of directories for organization**